typeof(1:5)

 add_oneabove, what would happen if you removed thePROTECT()call?
 Would the bug appear every time, or only sometimes?

-R is an interpreted language.
-When you type an expression at the console, R parses it into an internal tree structure (a LANGSXP), then walks that tree in a function called eval() in the file eval.c.
+R is an interpreted language, which means something very specific: when you type an expression at the console, R parses it into an internal tree structure (a LANGSXP), then walks that tree in a function called eval() in the file eval.c.
+There is no compilation step, no bytecode (well, there is a bytecode compiler now, but the default path is interpretation), just a C function recursively walking a tree of SEXPs.

 The core of eval() is a large switch statement on the SEXPTYPE of the expression: